IATI/IATI-Guidance/en/upgrades/nonembedded-codelist-changelog.rst

      - Notes
      - Discussion
    * - 3rd July 2017
+     - :doc:`AidType-category </codelists/AidType-category>`
+     - Add French descriptions and add a URL.
+     - Bring the list up-to-date with those published by the OECD DAC.
+     - See `Updates to various DAC CRS non-embedded codelists <https://discuss.iatistandard.org/t/approved-updates-to-the-fileformat-codelist/903>`__
+   * - 3rd July 2017
+     - :doc:`AidType </codelists/AidType>`
+     - Add French descriptions.
+     - Bring the list up-to-date with those published by the OECD DAC.
+     - See `Updates to various DAC CRS non-embedded codelists <https://discuss.iatistandard.org/t/approved-updates-to-the-fileformat-codelist/903>`__
+   * - 3rd July 2017
+     - :doc:`CRSChannelCode </codelists/CRSChannelCode>`
+     - Mark a code as withdrawn.
+     - Bring the list up-to-date with those published by the OECD DAC.
+     - See `Updates to various DAC CRS non-embedded codelists <https://discuss.iatistandard.org/t/approved-updates-to-the-fileformat-codelist/903>`__
+   * - 3rd July 2017
+     - :doc:`CollaborationType </codelists/CollaborationType>`
+     - Add new codes and modify some descriptions.
+     - Bring the list up-to-date with those published by the OECD DAC.
+     - See `Updates to various DAC CRS non-embedded codelists <https://discuss.iatistandard.org/t/approved-updates-to-the-fileformat-codelist/903>`__
+    * - 3rd July 2017
+     - :doc:`FinanceType-category </codelists/FinanceType-category>`
+     - Add new codes, modify some descriptions, add some French descriptions and mark some codes as withdrawn.
+     - Bring the list up-to-date with those published by the OECD DAC.
+     - See `Updates to various DAC CRS non-embedded codelists <https://discuss.iatistandard.org/t/approved-updates-to-the-fileformat-codelist/903>`__
+   * - 3rd July 2017
+     - :doc:`FinanceType </codelists/FinanceType>`
+     - Add new codes, modify some descriptions, add some French descriptions and mark some codes as withdrawn.
+     - Bring the list up-to-date with those published by the OECD DAC.
+     - See `Updates to various DAC CRS non-embedded codelists <https://discuss.iatistandard.org/t/approved-updates-to-the-fileformat-codelist/903>`__
+   * - 3rd July 2017
+     - :doc:`Sector </codelists/Sector>`
+     - Add French descriptions.
+     - Bring the list up-to-date with those published by the OECD DAC.
+     - See `Updates to various DAC CRS non-embedded codelists <https://discuss.iatistandard.org/t/approved-updates-to-the-fileformat-codelist/903>`__
+   * - 3rd July 2017
+     - :doc:`SectorCategory </codelists/SectorCategory>`
+     - Add French descriptions.
+     - Bring the list up-to-date with those published by the OECD DAC.
+     - See `Updates to various DAC CRS non-embedded codelists <https://discuss.iatistandard.org/t/approved-updates-to-the-fileformat-codelist/903>`__
+   * - 3rd July 2017
      - :doc:`FileFormat </codelists/FileFormat>`
      - Add new codes and modify some descriptions.
      - Bring the list up-to-date with those published by IANA.